-We all know that smoking is bad for your health, it’s also a very expensive habit.
-However, you might not realise that this life threatening habit can also negatively affect your chances of getting affordable life insurance cover.
+We all know that smoking is bad for your health, it is also a very expensive habit.
+However, you might not realise that if you smoke it could also affect your chances of getting affordable life cover.

-But who do insurers classify as a smoker, and what is the impact on their life insurance policy?
+But who do insurers classify as a smoker, and what is the impact on their life insurance cover?

 How do insurers classify a smoker?